smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 !@

 ## Media Buttons
 The play/pause, seek left, seek right, tune up, and tune down subscribe buttons can only be used if the app type is `MEDIA`.
 Depending on the OEM, the subscribed button could show up as an on-screen button in the `MEDIA` template, work as a physical button on the car console or steering wheel, or both.
-For example, Ford's SYNC 3 HMI will add the play/pause, seek right, and seek left soft buttons to the media template when you subscribe to those buttons.
+For example, Ford's SYNC® 3 HMI will add the play/pause, seek right, and seek left soft buttons to the media template when you subscribe to those buttons.
 However, those buttons will also trigger when the user uses the seek left / seek right buttons on the steering wheel.

 If desired, you can toggle the play/pause button image between a play, stop, or pause icon by updating the audio streaming state as described in the [Media Clock](Displaying a User Interface/Media Clock#pausing-resuming) guide.